LightTag/user_guide/source/managing/schema/tags.rst

 the annotated text will have a colored border indicating the applied tag, as well as it's name above it.

-The list of avaible tags is always displayed to the annotator on the left hand side.
+The list of available tags is always displayed to the annotator on the left hand side.

 Clicking on the name of a tag in an applied annotation will open a context menu, allowing the annotator to change the tag.